 14/11/2017 18:3014/11/2017 23:45Europe/LondonJen Bervin and Bernadette MayerEvent DetailsTuesday, November 14, 2017, 6:30 pmDia:Chelsea535 West 22nd Street, 5th FloorNew York City

-Free for Dia members; $10 general admission; $6 admission for students and seniors Advance ticket purchases recommended.
-Tickets are also available for purchase at the door, subject to availability.
+Free for Dia members; $10 general admission; $6 admission for students and seniors Advance tickets are no longer available.
+Walk up tickets will be sold based on availability.

 Jen Bervin is a visual artist and poet whose research-driven interdisciplinary works weave together art, scholarship, text, textiles, science, and life.
 She has published ten books including The Gorgeous Nothings: Emily Dickinson’s Envelope Poems (2013) with Marta Werner and Silk Poems (2017), a poem written nanoscale in the form of a silk biosensor with Tufts University’s silk lab.
 Bervin is the recipient of numerous awards and honors, including the Alice Kaplan Institute for the Humanities residency at Northwestern University, the Robert Rauschenberg Foundation residency, an Asian Cultural Council fellowship, and a Creative Capital grant.
 Her work has been exhibited at venues such as the Walker Art Center in Minneapolis, Massachusetts Museum of Contemporary Art in North Adams, Power Plant in Toronto, and the Eli and Edythe Broad Art Museum in East Lansing, Michigan, and can also be found in more than thirty international collections.